Witness Post: Joe Campanella

 Those of us at Loyola High School in the mid-‘60’s did not know much of anything beyond the news stories about Joe Campanella’s death.
 We heard what was in the news and sports commentary, but that was about it.
 And when we were with Campy, we did not talk about it.
 Death was scary enough without bringing it into the locker room.
 The “code” seemed to say that the circumstances and grief around his father’s death were private, so we kept silent.
 It was just one of those tragedies.
 Deep inside, though, Campy seemed to know that he was different.
 As the oldest son of a football hero, it must have put some additional stress and pressure on his outlook at life and sport.
 Campy seemed to have finished his mourning, when I met him.
 Instead he was on a mission.
 He worked harder and longer than the rest of us.
 We did not use the words “mission” or “passion” at the time, so we called it drive and heart.
 Campy always played with heart!

 Years later Campy’s youngest brother, John, would help instigate some research through Johns Hopkins Hospital on the Campanella’s family heart condition.
 Tragedy had struck a second time, when their sister, Carrie, also in her mid-thirty’s died of heart failure, while riding her beloved horses.
 John went to have some tests conducted at Johns Hopkins and he was diagnosed with arrhythmogenic right ventricular dysplasia, or ARVD.
 While not a death sentence, it is a condition that takes steady and constant supervision.
-I do not know if Campy has the same family heart condition, but I imagine that the family history of ARVD keeps him on alert to this day.
+It’s hard to know if Campy has the same family heart condition, but with the family history of ARVD he has been on high alert to this day.

 As high school students, though, Campy and I had no thoughts of family health conditions, it was football season.